Jcg408/Jcg408.github.io/_posts/2019-12-23-polymorphism_in_javascript.markdown

-Polymorphism - From the greek poly - “multi, many” and morpho - “shape, form”.
+Polymorphism - From the Greek poly - “multi, many” and morpho - “shape, form”.

 The term is used in biology and zoology to designate different gene traits within a given species.
 To be classified as such, morphs must occupy the same habitat at the same time.